 Some transducers like strain gauges, thermistors require external voltage or current excitation.
 The signal conditioning part of the measurement system often provides the excitation signal.
 For example; strain gauges act like resistance devices in a Wheatstone bridge configuration, which require circuitry and an excitation source.

-One thought on “The Functions of Signal Conditioners in Biomedical Measurement Systems”
+One response to “The Functions of Signal Conditioners in Biomedical Measurement Systems”